voldman/wrestlebrainia/activities/high-school-two-day/day 1/WTPday1.md

 It’s nice to have the Arduino communicate with us via text.
 A good way to do that is to attach an LCD display.
 Here we’ll attach a display and then have it display the LED brightness.

-1. Disconnect the USB cable from the Arduino.
+1. Disconnect the USB cable from the Arduino to power off the Arduino.
 Attach the LCD screen to the breadboard and wire it up as shown in the schematic below (**note that the backside of the LCD is shown.
 The text will be on the front!)**.
 Reconnect the USB cable.

 	![](./media/image26.png)